-In England, King Charles was regularly low on funds and his Parliament was wary of him becoming embroiled in costly European wars (especially if the King chose to side with Catholic Spain), so the country mostly remained a bit-player.
-Aside from the Duke of Buckingham’s disasterous intervention in the Anglo-French War of 1627 to 1629 (which hastened both his end and the slide into the English Civil War), England’s involvement was almost purely diplomatic and economic.
+England was on the very edge of Europe at this time and King Charles I was regularly low on funds, with a Parliament wary of him becoming embroiled in costly European wars (especially if the King chose to side with Catholic Spain), so the country mostly remained a bit-player.
+Aside from the Duke of Buckingham’s disastrous intervention in the Anglo-French War of 1627 to 1629 (which hastened both his end and the slide into the English Civil War), England’s involvement was almost purely diplomatic and economic.

 So why would this conflict have such an effect on the English Civil War?